psathyrella/partis/manual.md

     - Hence the `-it` and `/bin/bash` options we used above for `docker run`: these allocate a pseudo-tty, keep STDIN open, and run bash instead of the default command, without all of which you can't reattach
     - the Docker docs are good, but googling on stackoverflow is frequently better

-### Installation
+### Slow Start (install from scratch)

 As noted above, for most use cases you'll likely be happier using the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).
-But installing from scratch isn't really so bad, you just need to make sure you have the following dependencies:
+But if you're going to be doing lots of development it's nice to not have to be inside Docker all the time, and installing from scratch isn't really so bad.
+You'll need to have recent versions of the following (to see which versions, follow the Dockerfile chain beginning [here](https://registry.hub.docker.com/u/psathyrella/partis/dockerfile/) and [here](https://github.com/matsengrp/dockerfiles/blob/master/cpp/Dockerfile)):

 ##### required
   - scons